Web Development Advent Calendars for 2022

-Saturnalia solstice Isaac Newton’s birthday Christmas with advent calendars covering web-related topics.
+Saturnalia solstice Isaac Newton’s birthday Yule wassailing mummering end of Gregorian calendar year Christmas with advent calendars covering web-related topics.
 As a result, you may recognize some of the ones listed below.

-Every year I miss a few on day one, so add a comment or tweet me if you have more to add.
+Every year I miss a few on December 1, so add a comment or hit me up on the Fediverse if you have more.

 Lean UXmas (@LeanUXmas)